mjvesa/herd/README.md

 The Status tab shows a list of all defined words.
 When the "print stack" button above it is pressed, the contents of the data stack are printed onto the console.

+Notice that the vertical bar between the two rows of tabs, and the horizontal bar between the editor and the console can be dragged to resize things.
+This can be used to see more of what is happening in the console, and so on.